Prash88/footypredict/README.md

-# A hackathon app to predict football score by users
+# A simple app to chat about football by users

 ### Stack
 ```